-Fall - Winter 2012-13 Garden Talk Descriptions for Hidden Springs Flower Farm presented by Harvey Buchite.
+Winter 2014 Garden Talk Descriptions for Hidden Springs Flower Farm presented by Harvey Buchite.

 Each program is approximately 60 minutes in length including 5 minutes at the end for questions and answers.
 All talks are appropriate for novice to experienced gardeners except those noted in the descriptions.

-A 2013 Premier Presentation of; Minnesota's Grand Peony History This presentation was developed for the Minnesota Legacy Program and will premier at 10 of the Kitchigami Regional Libraries February 19 -23.
+Minnesota's Grand Peony History This presentation was developed for the Minnesota Legacy Program.
 Original archive materials from the Brand Peony Farm, the first Nursery in Minnesota, were digitized to bring a first hand look at our Minnesota Peony Heritage.
 Other world renown peony hybridizers like Bob Tischler, and the nurseries of Franklin, Lins, Pfeiffer and others.
 Participants will learn about Minnesota's leadership in the peony world which includes 8 Presidents of the American Peony Society, several APS Board members and 25 peony breeders and introducers of peonies.

 Over 100 color images bring these long lived and historical flowers to life.
 Useful tips on growing peonies for years of enjoyment is presented in a colorful presentation perfect for curing cabin fever.